Amit Chaudhuri: "The Strangeness of the 'World' and How We Encounter It"

 During a semester teaching at Columbia, Chaudhuri would board Greyhound buses to escape the city.
 While gazing at passing streets, he fantasized about the experience of “the ordinary” he might find in those neighborhoods.
 Walking down a street in an ordinary neighborhood “didn’t represent a departure in the sense of a spaceship going to the moon … It was something you knew but did not know.”

-Through globalization, we’ve lost the imagination of “the ordinary” to information and surveillance.
+Chaudhuri expressed that through globalization, we’ve lost the imagination of “the ordinary” to information and surveillance.
 By using a credit card or cell phone, your location is immediately disclosed, yet it is rare to truly know the neighborhoods that surround you.
 When we can access endless information about a place, wandering through an unfamiliar neighborhood presents, less and less, “a departure in the midst of the known.”

 At a time when everything is seen, Chaudhuri reflected: “What I lost was concealment.”